 Remember: Flow is a water-based gel.
 Water-based lubricants are the most versatile of all.
 They can in fact be used for everything and on any body part you can think of.
-They also happen to be 100% compatible with silicone toys and condoms.
-You can read more about it here.
+There are many truths and false myths about lubricants, but what we can be sure about is that they are 100% compatible with silicone toys and condoms.

 Aloe, it’s Vera!
 Our star ingredient, aloe vera is ideal for a number of purposes, from protecting to soothing and hydrating.
 Rich in vitamin C and E, it is a true tried-and-tested essential for delicate skin.
 On top of that, it also promotes greater elasticity by stimulating the cellular division of fibroblasts, the cells responsible for producing collagen fibres.
 Anti-ageing, is that you?

 Hemp seed oil?
 Check!
 Enjoyed for its many benefits and properties, it protects and softens skin.
 It also provides great anti-inflammatory action.
 It can help soothe sore pelvic floor muscles and also acts as a natural arousal agent.
 One of its most widely appreciated properties is in fact its ability to enhance pleasure by helping relieve muscular tension By lubricating the vagina’s walls, the oil is absorbed by the mucous membrane and enters the blood flow, thus making sex more enjoyable and less painful.